20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 7. Serve individual snack cups

-Instead of setting out big bowls of chips, fruit, veggies, or pretzels, portion them into small cups.
+Instead of setting out big bowls of chips, fruit, veggies, or pretzels, portion them into these cute patriotic cups.
 Guests can grab one and keep mingling without crowding around the snack table.

 This hack is especially helpful for kids, pool parties, and larger summer gatherings.
-It also keeps snacks from getting stale, soggy, or handled by too many people.
+It also keeps snacks from getting stale or soggy, and from being handled by too many people.

 8. Make a “hot off the grill” serving tray